Omay238/yippee/README.md

 ## Installation

-If you are migrating from another AUR helper, you can simply install Yay with that helper.
+If you are migrating from another AUR helper, you can simply install Yippee with that helper.

 ### Source

-The initial installation of Yay can be done by cloning the PKGBUILD and building with makepkg:
+The initial installation of Yippee can be done by cloning the PKGBUILD and building with makepkg:

 We start with updating the package lists and make sure we have the `base-devel` package group installed.